Altinn/altinn-studio-docs/content/altinn-studio/guides/design/guidelines/components/dropdown/_index.en.md

 ---
 title: Dropdown
-description: The pull-down list should be used in cases where the user is picking one of many alternatives, much like the radio buttons.
+description: The dropdown list should be used in cases where the user is picking one of many alternatives, much like the radio buttons.
 weight: 70
 ---

-### The pull-down list should be used when:
+### The dropdown list should be used when:
 - You have many alternatives (more than 5, but not unlimited)
 - You have a recommended choice which is pre-selected
 - It isn't important for the user to compare the alternatives